AdobeDocs/experience-manager-64.en/help/assets/touch-ui-asset-insights.md

 ---
-title: Asset Insights
+title: Use Asset Insights feature to track usage of your images
-description: Learn how the Asset Insights feature lets you track user ratings and usage statistics of assets that are used in third-party websites, marketing campaigns, and Adobe's creative solutions.
+description: Asset Insights feature lets you track user ratings and usage statistics of images that are used in third-party websites, marketing campaigns, and Adobe's creative solutions.
 contentOwner: AG
 ---